mmazzarini/Anter/README.md

 # Anter
-Github repo for a personal platform game developed in Unreal Engine 4.
+Github repo for a 2D platform game developed in Unreal Engine 4.

 Info: